radiomix/zipkin-infrastructure/Ports.md

 ### Zipkin Port Structure
 As we store the tracing data in a cassandra DB, we first of all start this container naming it `zipkin-cassandra` as defined by `NAME_PRFIX` in [config.sh](https://github.com/elemica/zipkin-infrastructure/blob/master/script/config.sh) and link  `zipkin-collector`, `zipkin-query` and `zipkin-web` to it.
-All ports we use are defined in  [config.sh](https://github.com/elemica/zipkin-infrastructure/blob/master/script/config.sh).

 *Ports exposed through shell scripts*